kenn12-prog/NYC-Venue-Explorer/README.md

 2. Set a search radius (e.g., 500 meters)
 3. Choose a venue category (optional)
 4. Set a time period (e.g., 9 AM to 2 PM)
+5. set a k nearnest neighbour data.
-5. Click the "Search" button to view results
+6. Click the "Search" button to view results

 ### Popularity Recommendations

 1. Select an area and time period
 2. View the ranking of popular venue categories
+3. click the popular venue to view heat map
-3. Observe the heat map distribution on the map
+4. Observe the heat map distribution on the map

 ### Trajectory Matching and Recommendations